 Sexual Health and Fertility

 Sexual health refers to a state of well-being in which a woman can completely participate and enjoy sexual activity.

 Physical, psychological, social and interpersonal factors affect sexual health.
 Sexual organs, hormone-producing glands, the brain and the rest of the body make sex possible.
 But mental factors like experiences, expectations and emotions also contribute to sexual health.

-Sexually-transmitted diseases (STDs) are one of the top concerns in women’s sexual health.
+Sexually transmitted diseases, or STDs, are one of the top concerns in women’s sexual health.
 Common STDs include HPV, HIV, syphilis, chlamydia, gonorrhea and genital herpes.
 Women can avoid many STDs by using latex condoms, knowing a partner’s history and receiving vaccinations.

 There are many treatments available for women who test positive for an STD.
+Doctors can often cure gonorrhea or chlamydia if detected early.
 HIV treatment can help women live longer, healthier lives.
-Doctors can often cure gonorrhea or chlamydia if detected early

 Endometriosis occurs when the endometrium — tissue normally found inside the uterus — grows in other parts of the body.
 It can grow in the ovaries, outer surface of the uterus, fallopian tubes and bladder, causing severe pain.

-Endometriosis thickens, breaks down and bleeds during the menstrual cycle.
+The endometrium thickens, breaks down and bleeds during the menstrual cycle.
 Women suffering from endometriosis have painful periods, lower back pain, pain during sex and digestive problems.
 Half of women with the condition experience trouble getting pregnant.

 Doctors usually treat endometriosis with pain relievers, anti-inflammatory drugs, fertility treatments, surgery or hormonal drugs like birth control.

 Almost every woman practices birth control at some point in life.
 More than 98 percent of women in the U.S. have used birth control, and an estimated 62 percent use it regularly.